konklone/fpki-guides/_tools/04_fpki_trust_store_management.md

 | 00045 | Veterans Affairs User   CA B1                            | Betrusted Production   SSP CA A1      | 8/7/2008 15:08   | 8/7/2018 15:04   | 1C5E                                     |
 | 00046 | Veterans Affairs User   CA B1                            | Verizon SSP CA A2                     | 1/25/2017 4:59   | 1/25/2027 4:59   | 251EA36536CFEBB0E9D1334D0CB96102BAB16589 |

-If you feel another CA should be included, let us know!
+If you feel another CA should be included, let us know by emailing us at fpki@gsa.gov!

 ### System requirements

 Python v3.x is required to run the Trust Store Management Script.
 Additionally, on Windows, OpenSSL needs to be installed with an environment path variable set to support .p7b file generation.

-Your feedback is valued to us.
+Your feedback is valued.
 If you have any questions or recommended updates for this script, please contact us at fpki@gsa.gov.

 ### Running the script
 1. [Download](#download-location) the script .zip file and verify its hash